New Deal: Milton Friedman

 More influential among economists has been the monetarist interpretation by Milton Friedman as put forth in A Monetary History of the United States, which includes a full-scale monetary history of what he calls the "Great Contraction".
 Friedman concentrated on the failures before 1933 and points out that between 1929 and 1932 the Federal Reserve allowed the money supply to fall by a third which is seen as the major cause that turned a normal recession into a Great Depression.
 Friedman especially criticized the decisions of Hoover and the Federal Reserve not to save banks going bankrupt.
 Friedman's arguments got an endorsement from a surprising source when Fed Governor Ben Bernanke made this statement:

 Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna: Regarding the Great Depression, you're right.
 We did it.
 We're very sorry.
 But thanks to you, we won't do it again.

 Monetarists state that the banking and monetary reforms were a necessary and sufficient response to the crises.
-They reject the approach of Keynesian deficit spending.
 In an interview in 2000, Friedman said:

 You have to distinguish between two classes of New Deal policies.
 One class of New Deal policies was reform: wage and price control, the Blue Eagle, the national industrial recovery movement.
 I did not support those.
 The other part of the new deal policy was relief and recovery ... providing relief for the unemployed, providing jobs for the unemployed, and motivating the economy to expand ... an expansive monetary policy.
 Those parts of the New Deal I did support.